Blimster/isolate_cluster/README.md

 ## Roadmap

-These feature will be implemented in the (near) future:
+These features will be implemented in the (near) future:

+- **Support Common Use Cases:** Provide helper classes, that handle common use cases when working in a cluster environment
 - **Supervision:** Every isolate has a supervisor, that will be informed in the case of a failure
 - **Multi-Node:** Support for clusters distributed over multiple DartVMs